Trip Log: Trip 3

 Once in, we climbed down a ladder into the pit that will one day become a steam tunnel.
 Construction was in a much earlier stage than we had anticipated; although the pipes were in place, the actual tunnel wasn't; there were just large steel retaining walls around the pipes.
 We followed the pipes, but unfortunately hit a dead end.
 We backtracked a bit and climbed back out using a ladder.
 We investigated a few manholes, but none of lead to completed steam tunnel.

 We slid back out through the fence and headed up toward a more promising entrance near Life Sciences.
 We sat in the gazebo across the street in the horticultural garden for a bit and discussed what we would try next.
-It turned out that the “water” manhole that I had scouted out a weekend earlier was perfect, so after making sure it was clear, we popped it and climbed in.
+It turned out that the "water" manhole that I had scouted out on a weekend a bit earlier was perfect, so after making sure it was clear, we popped it and climbed in.
 Jumping in would have been a bad idea, since the ladder was at least 8 feet tall.